StadGent/fractal_styleguide_gent-base/components/31-molecules/highlight/README.md

 ## When to use this component

-Use the highlight component on web pages to highlight a short text, certain specific information or to show a notification.
+Use the highlight component on a page to highlight a short text, certain specific information or to show a notification.

 The highlight component works best with a text with no more than one or a few sentences.
 The ideal total length of the text is the length of a tweet, meaning between 140 characters and 280 characters.